 Churches of various denominations including the synagogues are representative works of prominent architects from the Victorian, Federation and Inter-War periods.
-The public building include the former Council Chambers, the embassies and the post office and bank buildings.
+The public buildings include the former Council Chambers, the embassies and the post office and bank buildings.

-To ensure that any new work is carried out with due regard to the significance of the 01 building and its setting.
+O1 To ensure that any new work is carried out with due regard to the significance of the building and its setting.

-Repealed by winch and significant signific Council may require a conservation management plan to be prepared and adopted by Council prior to work being undertaken to a significant religious, institutional or
+C1 Council may require a conservation management plan to be prepared and adopted by Council prior to work being undertaken to a significant religious, institutional or public building.